MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

     >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.

-1. From the Bash session in the Cloud Shell pane, run the following to create resource groups that will host the Azure VMs you deploy in this lab (replace the `<Azure_region>` placeholder with the name of the Azure region where you intend to deploy resources in this lab):
+1. From the Bash session in the Cloud Shell pane, run the following to specify the name of the Azure region that will host the resources you deploy in this lab (replace the `<Azure_region>` placeholder with the name of the Azure region where you intend to deploy resources.
+Make sure that the name does not contain any spaces, e.g. `westeurope`):

     ```bash
     LOCATION=<Azure_region>
+    ```

+1. From the Bash session in the Cloud Shell pane, run the following to create resource groups that will host the Azure VMs you deploy in this lab:

+    ```bash
     RG1NAME=az400m14l03rg
     az group create --name $RG1NAME --location $LOCATION
     RG2NAME=az400m14l03arg